Collecting new data on groundwater chemistry in Scotland to provide a scientific foundation to Scottish, UK and European water quality policy.

 Baseline Scotland is a joint project between BGS and SEPA which is providing new groundwater chemistry data for Scotland.
 This new data provides essential information to sustainably manage Scotland’s water environment, as required by Scottish, UK and European water legislation, (such as the Water Framework Directive).
 Before Baseline Scotland very little reliable groundwater chemistry data existed, particularly for trace elements.

 Before the Baseline Scotland project began there was little information on natural groundwater chemistry in Scotland.
 Existing data was mainly old, of variable quality, limited (often to a few major ions only), and skewed to areas of groundwater contamination, particularly related to mining, and to the more productive Scottish aquifers, in particular the Devonian aquifers of Fife, Strathmore and Morayshire, and the Permian aquifer in Dumfries.
 Since the start of the Baseline Scotland project, 268 new groundwater samples have been collected from aquifers across Scotland.
 A further 479 samples collected during other projects since 2001, using equally rigorous sampling techniques to the Baseline samples, have been incorporated into the Baseline dataset.

-The Baseline sampling surveys are collecting new data on groundwater chemistry, stable isotopes and residence times.
-Rigorous well head measurements (of parameters including dissolved oxygen, redox potential, SEC and bicarbonate) are combined with collecting samples for analysis of major, minor and trace ions; stable isotopes (δH2, δ18O and δ13C); dissolved organic carbon; and where possible, CFC (chlorofluorocarbon), SF6 (sulphur hexafluoride), and other dissolved gases such as CH4 (methane).
+The Baseline sampling surveys collected new data on groundwater chemistry, stable isotopes and residence times.
+Rigorous well head measurements (of parameters including dissolved oxygen, redox potential, SEC and bicarbonate) were combined with collecting samples for analysis of major, minor and trace ions; stable isotopes (δH2, δ18O and δ13C); dissolved organic carbon; and where possible, CFC (chlorofluorocarbon), SF6 (sulphur hexafluoride), and other dissolved gases such as CH4 (methane).